JBroks/Billie_Eilish_Website/README.md

 ### Features left to implement

 In the future video carousel could be implemented in the media section.
+Alternatively the restriction could be made so only one video is played at the time.
 Also modals for Subscribe and Contact Us form could be implemented to inform the user that their form was submitted.
 Validation on forms could be enhanced to check e.g. for valid email domain etc.